greenriver/hmis-warehouse/drivers/hud_pit/README.md

-## HudPit README
+## HUD Point in Time Count (PIT)

-This README file should be used to explain the functionality of the driver.
+HUD Report to generate data to be entered for the PIT.
+As of the 2022 PIT, there are no programing specs.